 Non-disclosure can also have an impact on the confidentiality of the workers’ compensation claim, especially if the injury is part of a workers’ compensation claim.
 Therefore, being forthright and disclosing all relevant information is essential for a fair and accurate appraisal of the claim.

-For employers, the intricacies of workers’ compensation history can be challenging to navigate.
-Although employers can access a worker’s compensation history with the employee’s permission, they must tread carefully to avoid infringing on privacy laws and regulations.
+The intricacies of an employer’s workers’ compensation policy can be challenging to navigate.
+Although employers generally can access a worker’s compensation history with the employee’s permission, they must tread carefully to avoid infringing on privacy laws and regulations.

-To keep things above board, employers can request a prospective worker to disclose all pre-existing injuries or medical conditions in writing in accordance with the legal framework.
-They can also access a claims history summary issued by the Workers’ Compensation Regulator, which may include any previous workers compensation claim.
+To keep things above board, employers can request a prospective worker to disclose all pre-existing workplace injuries or medical conditions in writing in accordance with the legal framework.
+They can also access a claims history summary issued by the Workers’ Compensation Regulator, which may include any previous workers’ compensation claim.

 Whether you are an employer seeking to understand the procedures for accessing workers’ compensation histories or a prospective employee wanting to know your rights and obligations, we can ensure you understand your rights and options.

-The Implications of Providing False or Misleading Information
+The Implications of Providing False Information About Previous Workers’ Compensation

 Submitting false or misleading information about pre-existing injuries or medical conditions can result in severe legal repercussions.
 The law views such acts as discriminatory, coercive, or misleading conduct under Part 6 of the Work Health and Safety Act 2011, with breaches of these laws resulting in fines and penalties.